WELCOME TO COLOURING LONDON

 HOW ARE WE ADDRESSING ACCURACY, BIAS AND INCOMPLETENESS?

-Our main editing page contains a clear statement that data are derived from multiple sources and that accuracy of the data must be determined by the user.
+As with the Wikipedia and OpenStreetMap model Colouring Cities is designed as as a low cost model, overseen by expert contributors.
+Our landing page also contains a clear statement that data are derived from multiple sources and that accuracy of the data must, ultimately, be determined by the user.

 WHO ARE WE SHARING DATA WITH AND UNDER WHAT CONDITIONS?